 Bring your friends and family to celebrate the Who-lidays!

 The holidays at Universal Studios Hollywood are all about creating lasting memories.
-Get into the spirit, dine on seasonal eats, enjoy the park decked out in holiday decor, and experience exclusive holiday festivities like the all-new nightly snowfall in Hogsmeade™ and dazzling light show featuring the Hogwarts™ castle as a backdrop.
+Get into the spirit, dine on seasonal eats, enjoy the park decked out in holiday decor, and experience exclusive holiday festivities like the nightly snowfall in Hogsmeade™ and dazzling light show featuring the Hogwarts™ castle as a backdrop.

 Dr. Seuss properties TM & © 2016 Dr. Seuss Enterprises, L.P.
 All rights reserved.